 Evidence suggests that succession planning and developing leaders is critical to successful organisations.
 Central to this planning and development are appraisals, feedback, coaching and mentoring.
-Coaching and Mentoring are personnel centric processes used by leaders to enhance learning and development (See Chapter 4 for definitions).
+Coaching and mentoring systems are essential tools in the development of leaders.
+When used effectively as part of a systematic approach (DF Mentoring programme, DF leadership and executive coaching, a coaching style of leadership) coaching and mentoring assist individuals in developing leadership skills and expertise quicker than by experiential learning on its own.
+Therefore, coaching and mentoring are personnel centric processes used by leaders to enhance learning and development.
+There are common skills and approaches used in delivering both mentoring and coaching (See Annex C) but the method of delivery is quite different.
+Mentoring is less formal and occurs over a longer period of time than coaching.
+Coaching concentrates on skills development whilst mentoring focus is on career development.
 Coaching and mentoring are only possible when used in willing relationships.
-In these instances no two relationships will be the same.
+In these instances, no two relationships are the same.
 The end result should involve learning and development, leading to positive change in the coachee and mentee and frequently in the case of the coach and mentor.